The Teenagers (French band)

-The Teenagers were a French synth-pop musical trio formed in late 2005, originally as a joke.
-They achieved some degree of notoriety with the song "Homecoming", both for its catchy sound and for its explicit content.
+The Teenagers is a French synth-pop trio formed in late 2005, originally as a joke.
+They gained notoriety with the song "Homecoming", both for its catchy sound and for its explicit content.
 Their debut album Reality Check was released in the UK on 17 March 2008 and 18 March 2008 in the rest of Europe and the United States.
-On October 12 2020, the band announced that they were no longer active and had not been for some time, and posted a link to a farewell song titled "Do You Remember".
+On 12 October 2020, the band announced that they were no longer active and had not been for some time, and posted a link to a farewell song titled "Do You Remember".
+In 2025, they announced a comeback, with new music releasing in 2026.

 Critical reception

-The NME praised the bands "self-aware, smart sentiments, played out against a backdrop of lush, danceable, huggable pop."
+The NME praised the band's "self-aware, smart sentiments, played out against a backdrop of lush, danceable, huggable pop."